top of page

 01. Paid SERP features

-Paid elements on the SERP are literally the exact opposite of organic results.
+Paid elements on the SERP are literally the exact opposite of organic results ie. these are results that are present because businesses have paid to advertise for these search results.
 Despite this, they may very much look like organic results.

-At times, the only thing that makes a paid result distinct from an organic result is the word ‘Ad.’
+At times, the only thing that makes a paid result distinct from an organic result is the word ‘Sponsored.’

-A paid result can look exactly like an organic result, save for the ad label.
+A paid result looks exactly like an organic result save for the "Sponsored"label

 What you see above is an example of what is known as a Google Search Ad.
 Like with organic results, these ads do come in various shapes and sizes.
 There are various elements that are, at times, added to Search Ads to make them more visible.